atakanyenel/CS404_project/README.md

 # CS404_project
-C++ implementation of the Prolog language to demonstrate the AI "Wumpus" world by rendering it with openGL and SFML.
+A C++ implementation of the Prolog language to demonstrate the AI "Wumpus" world by rendering it with openGL and SFML.